andersonopt/website/content/why-anderson.md

 ### Output You Can Understand

-Avoid confusing spreadsheets and mass data downloads.
-Our software allows you to choose the most important metrics and display them tables and charts that any audience can understand.
+Avoid confusing spreadsheets and mass data downloads that are hard to parse.
+Our software allows you to choose the most important metrics and displays them in tables that any audience can understand.

 {{< /column >}}